Gobra railway station

 Gobra railway station is a Kolkata Suburban Railway station on the Howrah–Bardhaman chord line operated by Eastern Railway zone of Indian Railways.
 It is situated at Gobra, Dankuni in Hooghly district in the Indian state of West Bengal.

 History

 The Howrah–Bardhaman chord, the 95 kilometers railway line was constructed in 1917.
-It was connected with Sealdah through Dankuni after construction of Vivekananda Setu in 1932.
+It was connected with Sealdah through Dankuni after the construction of Vivekananda Setu in 1932.
 Howrah to Bardhaman chord line including Gobra railway station was electrified in 1964–66.